 It is essential to use the correct sanding belts for the condition of the floor.
-For most floors a three step process is sufficient to obtain a high quality surface for sealing.
+For most floors, a three-step process is sufficient to obtain a high quality surface for sealing.

-We generaly start with an abrasive grit belt (16-24-40-50) moving on to a intermediate grit (50-60-80) finishing with a fine grit (100-120-150) it is inadvisable to skip a grade between the sanding process as the finer grade belt will be unable to remove the deeper abrasions left by the courser belt.
+It is inadvisable to skip a grade between the sanding process as the finer grade belt will be unable to remove the deeper abrasions left by the courser belt.